Sophievanderburg/serverside-get-inspired/README.md

 The two forms can not be combined when you are filtering.
 So you can use the subjects-form or the auhtors-form.

 ## Practical information
 ### Activity diagram
 <img width="1187" alt="Screenshot 2022-04-04 at 13 44 15" src="https://user-images.githubusercontent.com/70577898/161536923-870ea3e1-fa35-4477-883b-91559266869e.png">

 ### Service worker
 The service worker checks whether the user has an internet connection.
 When a request is made, the service worker stores the 'CORE_ASSETS' in the browser's cache memory 'v3'.
 The CORE_ASSETS contains the offline page and the styling file.
 This allows the service worker to still show the offline page with associated styling when there is no internet connection. <br><br>
 If there is internet connection, the service worker caches the rendered content in 'html cache'.
-If the user later returns to de SPA without internet, he can see still the pages he has already visited.
+If the user later returns to de SPA without internet, he can see still the pages he has already visited.<br>

-#### How the service worker works
 <img width="1145" alt="Screenshot 2022-04-08 at 10 12 32" src="https://user-images.githubusercontent.com/70577898/162394341-4b67161b-6528-4325-9991-97123103c70d.png">

 ### The API